microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activeusercounts.md

 # Office365ActiveUserCounts function

-Get the count of daily active users in the reporting period separated by product.
+Get the count of daily active users in the reporting period by product.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Active Users](https://support.office.com/client/Active-Users-fc1cf1d0-cd84-43fd-adb7-a4c4dfa8112d).